anujsingh21/anujsingh21/README.md

 - ## About Me
 - 👀 I’m interested in learning new things in the field of Computer Science
 - 🌱 I’m currently learning DSA and working on a Project
-- 📫 How to reach me : You can reach me at[Linkdin](https://www.linkedin.com/in/anuj-singh-56a21a227/)
+- 📫 How to reach me : You can reach me at [Linkdin](https://www.linkedin.com/in/anuj-singh-56a21a227/)

 <!---
 anujsingh21/anujsingh21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.